GeoscienceAustralia/ptha/ptha_access/README.md

 (deep-ocean gauges which measure tsunami wave heights), as these are very useful for testing the model.
-In addition we store a 'thin' layer of results globally at the 100m contour, which is useful for testing our model and comparing with previous studies. **If using the global points, note that we ignore some earthquake-source zones that are not relevant for Australia (e.g.
-Carribbean, Mediterrean, Manila trench, eastern New Zealand, western Japan).
-Therefore outside of Australia, you should very carefully consider how to use the results, noting they may ignore the most relevant source-zones.**
+In addition we store a 'thin' layer of results globally at the 100m contour, which is useful for testing our model and comparing with previous studies. **If using points far from Austraila, consider that we ignore tsunamigenic source zones that are not considered relevant for Australia (e.g.  in the Carribbean, the Mediterrean, the Manila trench, Kaikoura in New Zealand, western Japan).
+Therefore, outside of Australia, you should very carefully consider whether the results can be used, noting they may ignore the most relevant source-zones.**

 The peak-stage exceedance-rates describe 'how often' tsunami events occur with peak-stage above a particular threshold value.
 For example, you could ask how often peak-stages above 0.5m (or 2.0m) occur, in terms of the average number of events each year at a particular site.
-At most locations there would be less than one event each year, so the exceedance rates are typically small numbers (e.g. an exceedance-rate of 0.002=1/500 would correspond to one event every 500 years on average).
+At most locations there would be less than one event each year, so the exceedance-rates are typically small numbers (e.g. an exceedance-rate of 0.002=1/500 would correspond to one event every 500 years on average).
 Obviously this kind of information is important for understanding tsunami hazards.
 The simplest way to examine the tsunami peak-stage exceedance-rates in